Telemedicine – Minnesota Health Care Programs

 - Materials sent to members, other providers or facilities

-Telemedicine – means the delivery of health care services or consultations while the member is at an originating site and the provider is at a distant site.
-A communication between providers that consists solely of a telephone conversation, e-mail, or facsimile transmission does not constitute telemedicine consultations or services.
-A communication between a provider and a member that consists solely of an e-mail or facsimile transmission does not constitute telemedicine consultations or services.
-Telemedicine may be provided by means of real-time two-way, interactive audio and visual communications, including the application of secure video conferencing or store-and-forward technology to provide or support health care delivery, which facilitates the assessment, diagnosis, consultation, treatment, education, and care management of a member’s health care.
+Telemedicine is the delivery of health care services or consultations while the patient is at an originating site and the licensed health care provider is at a distant site.
+Telemedicine may be provided by real-time two-way, interactive audio and visual communications, including secure videoconferencing or store-and-forward technology to provide or support health care delivery.
+The telemedicine services facilitate the patient’s assessment, diagnosis, consultation, treatment, education, and care management.

 Originating Site – is the location of an eligible HPCare member at the time the service is being furnished via a telecommunication system.
 Authorized originating sites include:

 - Critical access hospital (CAH)

 - Rural health clinic (RHC) and Federally Qualified Health Center (FQHC)

 - Hospital-based or CAH-based renal dialysis center (including satellites)

 - Community mental health center

 - Dental clinic

 - Residential facilities, such as a group home and assisted living, shelter or temporary lodging